BaileyChessum/teleop_modular/docs/guides/writing_a_teleop_package.rst

 the control mode.
 But, chances are, the inputs aren't behaving exactly as you'd like.
 Some input axes might be inverted, for example.

-Teleop Modular solves this problem with the set of :ref:`remap parameters <input_source_remapping>` automatically added to every input source implementation.
+Teleop Modular solves this problem with the set of remap params automatically added to every input source implementation.
 We can use them to:

 * Rename inputs